bbtemel/bbtemel/README.md

-- :wave: Open-minded mechatronic engineer that graduated 2020.
-I did internships on software and automation.
+- :wave: Open-minded mechatronic engineer that graduated in 2020.
+Worked as intern in software and automation companies.
 Participated in various IOT and AI projects which has created value.
 Desires a productive career on Software Engineering.
 Interested in all kinds of technology.
 Motivated and customer-driven team-player who produces high quality deliverables.

 - :eyes: I’m interested in Backend Development, Mobile development and Data Science.
 - :seedling: I'm exprienced with python, javascript